I encourage you to read the article for yourself. Still, I will provide the particularly hurried among you with some of the highlights:

 - Most religiously unaffiliated voters vote for Democrats; more frequent church attendance is associated with voting Republican.

 Members of the Louisville atheists group also say they want to combat conservative Christians' political activities in areas ranging from embryonic stem-cell research to creationism to courthouse postings of the Ten Commandments.It is so refreshing to see atheism addressed in the media without the usual misinformation and bigotry that are so common.
-Thanks to Peter Smith for the article.
+Thanks to Peter for the article.

 Subscribe to Atheist Revolution